ClusterM/retroarch-clover/core_modules/fb_alpha.hmod/readme.txt

 === Final Burn Alpha core for RetroArch ===

-This module will add support for Atari 2600 games to RetroArch
+This module will add support for various arcade games to RetroArch The BIOS files must be inside the game directory.

 Available executables and arguments:
 - /bin/fba <rom> <clover_args>